librairy/demo/README.md

 }
 ```

-Documents in different languages will be annotated from models in their respective languages. `librAIry` links documents across multi-lingual models.
+Documents will be annotated from models in their respective languages. `librAIry` links documents across multi-lingual models.

 ### Cross-lingual Similarity

+Texts are linked from their semantic similarity through cross-lingual labels and hierarchies of multi-lingual concepts.
+Documents from multi-language corpora are efficiently browsed and related without the need for translation.
+They are described by hash codes that preserve the notion of topics and group similar documents.

-With [Corpus Browser](http://localhost:8080) you can navigate through the corpora by semantically similar documents, regardless of language, and filter those that do not meet certain criteria.
+Using [Corpus Browser](http://localhost:8080) a navigation through the corpora by semantically similar documents can be performed, regardless of language, filtering those that do not meet an specific criteria.